 Click the edit icon on the box to set the condition.

-There are seven different conditions to choose from, in order of priority.
+The conditions are grouped into main categories which determine what kind of information your condition will be evaluating.
 The conditions are checked after the time given by the previous Wait box.
 At this point the automation will determine which supporters continue down which branch.

 The conditions are shown in order of priority, with the highest priority at the top of the list: